-Looking for more Asian-inspired takeout dishes like this sticky chicken recipe?
+Looking for more Asian-inspired takeout dishes like this chicken recipe?
 Then try my popular posts for Sticky Asian Grilled Chicken, Asian Citrus Chicken Salad, and Asian Chicken Lettuce Wraps.

 It’s no secret that I love Asian-inspired takeout-style dishes.
 LOVE them.
 This sticky sesame chicken it’s SO good!
-While there may be about a hundred different ways to make sesame chicken, I am going to go out on a limb here and tell you that this one has to be one of the very best sesame chicken recipes out there, if not the best.
+While there may be about a hundred different ways to make honey sesame chicken, I am going to go out on a limb here and tell you that this one has to be one of the very best sesame chicken recipes out there, if not the best.
 Seriously!

 I know you’re feeling slightly doubtful but just take a look at that photo and tell me if you don’t just want to dive right into it?
 Thought so!